awsdocs/amazon-cloudfront-developer-guide/doc_source/RequestAndResponseBehaviorOriginGroups.md

 When CloudFront sends a request to a secondary origin, the response behavior is the same as for a CloudFront origin that’s not in an origin group\.

-For more information about origin groups, see [Optimizing High Availability with CloudFront Origin Failover](high_availability_origin_failover.md)\.
+For more information about origin groups, see [Optimizing high availability with CloudFront origin failover](high_availability_origin_failover.md)\.